metacpan/metacpan-cpan-extracted/distros/T/Time-Zone-Olson/README.md

 ## local\_offset

 This method takes the same arguments as `localtime` but returns the appropriate offset from GMT in minutes.
 This can to used as a `offset` parameter to a subsequent call to Time::Zone::Olson.

+## local\_abbr

+This method takes the same arguments as `localtime` but returns the appropriate abbreviation for the timezone such as AEST or AEDT.
+This is the same result as from a `date +%Z` command.

 ## local\_time